25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 ## ECS Service

 - ECS Services help define how many tasks should run and how they should be run
-- They ensure that the number of tasks desired is running across our fleet of EC2 instances.
+- They ensure that the number of tasks desired is running across our fleet of EC2 instances
 - They can be linked to ELB / NLB / ALB if needed

 ### Create a Service